ganrad/aks-aspnet-sqldb-rest/README.md

     $ az aks update -g myResourceGroup -n akscluster --attach-acr <ACR_NAME>
     #
     ```

-    When AKS cluster is created, Azure also creates a 'Service Principal' (SP) to support cluster interoperability with other Azure resources.
-This auto-generated service principal can be used to authenticate against the ACR.
-To do so, we need to create an Azure AD role assignment that grants the cluster's SP access to the Azure Container Registry.

     Edit the shell script `./shell-scripts/acr-auth.sh` and specify correct values for the following variables.